timoa/cdkit.ansible/README.md

 ## TODO

+* Reboot the agents every night after all the Ansible crontab tasks
 * Add instructions for the XCode install
 * Add the Terminal app into the macOS Accessibility permission (to launch XCode Organiser)
 * Create a script for the XCode update that remove the current version